Contact InformationDr. Lynne Andreozzi Fontaine

 Can I do one project for two courses?

-Each Honors project must be its own project.
-However, you can have a project that continues, as long as there is a final product for each individual Honors project.
+Each Honors project must be its own project, with a separate final product.
+However, you can have a project that continues from one semester to the next, as long as there is a final product for each individual Honors project.

 How do I know if my project is approved?